The Amateur Championship - Video Highlights

 Tel: (+00) 353 1 843 6205

-In its entire history, The Amateur has been to 22 locations throughout Great Britain and Ireland.
-Hoylake hast hosted the Championship the most number of times (18), followed by St Andrews (16), Royal St George’s (13), Prestwick and Muirfield (both 11).
+The championship has visited 22 locations throughout Great Britain and Ireland with Hoylake hosting the greatest number of times (18), followed by St Andrews (16), Royal St George’s (14), Prestwick and Muirfield (both 11).